Ari Rath: Biography

 Arnold (Ari) Rath was born in Vienna and grew up there.
-After the Anschluss he came through a Kindertransport as a thirteen-year-old boy to Mandate Palestine.
+After the Anschluss, he came through a Kindertransport as a thirteen-year-old boy to Mandate Palestine.
 He arrived in Palestine together with his older brother.
 As one of the founders of Kibbutz Hamadia he lived there for 16 years and studied contemporary history and economics.
 Rath never married.

 He regained his Austrian citizenship in 2007 and lived there until his death, shortly after his 92nd birthday.
-He lectured about the country's Nazi past and political developments in Austria and Israel. in 2012, he published his memoirs in German, “Ari heißt Löwe” (Ari Means Lion).
+He lectured about the country's Nazi past and political developments in Austria and Israel.
+In 2012, he published his memoirs in German, “Ari heißt Löwe” (Ari Means Lion).

 Rath died on 13 January 2017 in Vienna at the age of 92.

 Journalism career

-After turning to journalism he became editor of The Jerusalem Post in 1975, and in 1979 was appointed its Editor-in-Chief.
-In this capacity he belonged, together with Shimon Peres, to the inner circle of friends of David Ben-Gurion.
-According to a Jerusalem Post journalist who worked with him, his joint editorship with Erwin Frenkel in 1975-1989 "provided a contrast in styles and personalities – Frenkel’s cool, almost unflappable detachment and Rath’s excitable, emotional character, quick to explode in anger and just as quick to forgive, forget and embrace."
+After turning to journalism, he became editor of The Jerusalem Post in 1975, and in 1979 was appointed its editor-in-chief.
+In this capacity, he belonged, together with Shimon Peres, to the inner circle of friends of David Ben-Gurion.
+According to a Jerusalem Post journalist who worked with him, his joint editorship with Erwin Frenkel in 1975–1989 "provided a contrast in styles and personalities – Frenkel’s cool, almost unflappable detachment and Rath’s excitable, emotional character, quick to explode in anger and just as quick to forgive, forget and embrace."

-After leaving The Jerusalem Post in 1989, he worked as a freelance writer, taught at the University of Potsdam and was news editor of the on-line journal Partners for Peace.
+After leaving The Jerusalem Post in 1989, he worked as a freelance writer, taught at the University of Potsdam and was news editor of the online journal Partners for Peace.

 Rath was an advocate for a peaceful coexistence of Israelis and Palestinians.
 He was a founding member of the Next Century Foundation, a second-track group working for peace and reconciliation.